 Our latest auto parts retail industry outlook shows that digital influence affects about $140 billion in parts and accessory retail sales in 2020.
 That will grow to $168 billion through all auto parts retail channels by 2023.
 This includes offline retail through chain stores like AutoZone or Advance Auto, automobile dealers, local independent brick & mortar retailers, and jobbers.
 Most of this is occurring on mobile phones.

 Digital obviously already influences online sales, including online retailers and manufacturers selling direct to consumers (DTC), which is growing rapidly.

 Unfortunately many independent brick and mortar retailers are still unprepared to bridge the digital divide.

 Over half of parts buyers go to manufacturer websites during the pre-purchase research phase.
 More than four out of five parts buyers base their decision to buy on a brand’s online presence.
 Let that sink in for a moment: before making a purchase, even in a retail store, more than half of parts buyers visit a manufacturers’ website as part of the buying process.

-Digital influence in auto parts retail industry: $168 billion by 2023
+Digital impact in auto parts retail industry: $168 billion by 2023

 Digital influence is defined as consumers doing online research before buying a part, finding information and verifying fitment on a manufacturer’s website, exposure to online advertising, finding product or reseller reviews, reading automotive forums, or conducting searches on Google or Bing.

 If parts shoppers are doing research online, how are they doing it?
 Our automotive retail trends research shows the biggest category is online search (74% of all consumers), followed by auto parts retailer websites (73%), manufacturer websites (57%) and automotive forums (47%).